 In addition to working at hostels for room and board, you can also check out any number of organizations that set up work in exchange for a bed deals between travelers and the local community.
 Sometimes there are local families looking for babysitters for their children, or there are locals hoping to learn English, or those who own farms and need temporary workers.
 All are options that travelers can take advantage of for some free room and board for a while.

-Have a look at the following work exchange sites to find the opportunity that is right for you:
+Have a look at the following articles and work exchange sites to find the opportunity that is right for you:

 For more on volunteering while on your RTW trip, read the following articles and check out the available resources: